Best of Hilary Duff

-Best of Hilary Duff is the first greatest hits album by American singer Hilary Duff, released on November 11, 2008, by Hollywood Records.
+Best of Hilary Duff is the third compilation and first greatest hits album by American singer-songwriter Hilary Duff, released on November 11, 2008, by Hollywood Records.
 The standard 12-track edition consists of eight of Duff's previous singles, as well as two new recordings: "Reach Out" and "Holiday".
 It also includes three new remixes: two of the former, and one of her 2003 single, "Come Clean".
 Alternate editions of the album with additional tracks were released in Australia, Europe, and Japan.

 One single was released from the album, the Ryan Tedder-produced "Reach Out", which became her third consecutive single to chart at number one on the Billboard Hot Dance Club Play chart.
 Best of Hilary Duff received mixed reviews from music critics.

 Background

 In June 2007, Duff began her fourth concert tour, the Dignity Tour, in support of her fourth studio album, Dignity (2007).
 During the tour, she performed a previously unheard song, "Reach Out".
 In September 2007, she confirmed that the song was a collaboration with the rapper Prophet and that it would be released as a single.

 In November 2007, Duff said that Dignity would be re-released in a new edition featuring remixes of the original songs alongside two new tracks: "Reach Out" and "Holiday".
 Duff said she hoped to write a third new song for the re-release and to have "Holiday" released as its first or second single.
 However, these plans did not come to fruition.
 Instead, Hollywood Records asked Duff to release Best of Hilary Duff to complete her contract with the label.
 Duff was disappointed with the release, saying in an interview on the Johnjay and Rich Show: "My label had an option to put this record out, and they did it, and I was a little bummed."
 She elaborated in 2015: "It made me really upset.
 Like, I was 19.
 Why was I having a greatest hits album?"
 The album artwork, photographed by Leslie Kee, was previously used for the Japanese release of Dignity the year prior.